runxiyu/forge/README.md

 ### Authentication and authorization

-Anonymous SSH read access should be possible for public repos.
+Anonymous SSH and HTTPS read access should be possible for public repos.
 All other Git access should be done via SSH public keys.
 We use a baked-in SSH implementation.

 The native API may be authenticated in the transport layer (e.g. TLS client